messerchris/solidity-1/docs/internals/optimizer.rst

 The disambiguator takes an AST and returns a fresh copy where all identifiers have unique names in the input AST.
 This is a prerequisite for all other optimizer stages.
-One of the benefits is that identifier lookup does not need to take scopes into account and we can basically ignore the result of the analysis phase.
+One of the benefits is that identifier lookup does not need to take scopes into account which simplifies the analysis needed for other steps.

 All subsequent stages have the property that all names stay unique.
 This means if a new identifier needs to be introduced, a new unique name is generated.